Python Geom Module - Mesh Reader Guide¶

 python/DNDSR/Geom/utils.pyfor the Python API implementationSee

-src/Geom/Mesh_bind.hppfor the complete list of Python-exposed methodsSee
+src/Geom/Mesh/Mesh_bind.hppfor the complete list of Python-exposed methodsSee

 src/Geom/Elements_bind.hppfor theElemTypeenum bindingsSee